d6lts/colorbox/README.txt

 Add a custom Colorbox style to your theme:
 ----------------------------------------
-The easiest is to start with either the default style or one of the example styles from the Colorbox plugin.
-Simply copy the whole style folder to the theme and rename it and the files to something logical.
+The easiest way is to start with either the default style or one of the example styles included in the Colorbox JS library download.
+Simply copy the entire style folder to your theme and rename it to something logical like "mycolorbox".
+Inside that folder are both a .css and .js file, rename both of those as well to match your folder name: i.e. "colorbox_mycolorbox.css" and "colorbox_mycolorbox.js"

-Add entries in the themes info file for the Colorbox CSS/JS files.
+Add entries in your theme's .info file for the Colorbox CSS/JS files:

-In the Colorbox settings select "None" as style.
+stylesheets[all][] = mycolorbox/colorbox_mycolorbox.css
+scripts[] = mycolorbox/colorbox_mycolorbox.js

+Go to "Administer" -> "Site configuration" -> "Colorbox" and select "None" under "Styles and Options".
 This will leave the styling of Colorbox up to your theme.
+Make any CSS adjustments to your "colorbox_mycolorbox.css" file.

 Load content in a Colorbox:
 ----------------------------------
 Check the "Enable Colorbox load" option in Colorbox settings.

 This enables custom links that can open content in a Colorbox.
 Add the class "colorbox-load" to the link and build the url like this "[path]?width=500&height=500&iframe=true" or "[path]?width=500&height=500" if you don't want an iframe.

 Other modules may activate this for easy Colorbox integration.